google/safetext/README.md

 **This is not an officially supported Google product.**

-Safe-by-construction libraries for producing formats like YAML, to replace syntax-unaware libraries like `text/template` that are at risk of injection vulnerabilities.
+Safe-by-construction libraries for producing formats like YAML, to replace syntax-unaware libraries like `text/template` and `sprintf` that are at risk of injection vulnerabilities.

 ## Example use-case